Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/03-Intro-to-NGS-data-analysis-III.md

 	width="70%" height="70%" />
 </p>

 Now lets have a look at one of the lower confidence reads we saw at the top of the VCF file, position 274210.
-You can see that this region represents an intron in the *C20orf96* gene, and that though all reads carry the SNP ther are only 2 reads mapping here.
+You can see that this region represents an intron in the *C20orf96* gene, and that though all reads carry the SNP there are only 2 reads mapping here.
 This probably doesn't represent a SNP that is affecting the genotype of the cell.

 <p align="center">
 <img src="../figures/IGV_vcfLowConfidence.png" title="" alt="context"